Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic based on chain ID_

-Chainlink can configured to automatically bump gas on transactions that have been stuck waiting in the mempool for at least this many blocks.
+Chainlink can be configured to automatically bump gas on transactions that have been stuck waiting in the mempool for at least this many blocks.
 Set to 0 to disable gas bumping completely.

+## ETH_GAS_BUMP_TX_DEPTH

+- Default: `"10"`

+The number of transactions to gas bump starting from oldest.
+Set to 0 for no limit (i.e. bump all).

 ## ETH_GAS_BUMP_WEI